January 16, 2011

-Once we submit ourselves to the lordship of Jesus, the immediate effect isn’t necessarily dramatic activity, but rather genuine humility.
-Examining Paul’s exhortation to think about our identity and role within the kingdom of God, Alistair Begg explains that a biblical view of ourselves as recipients of God's mercy is the foundation for exercising our spiritual gifts.
+Once we submit ourselves to Jesus’ lordship, the immediate effect isn’t necessarily dramatic activity but rather genuine humility.
+Examining Paul’s exhortation to think about our identity and role within God’s kingdom, Alistair Begg explains that a biblical view of ourselves as recipients of God’s mercy is the foundation for exercising our spiritual gifts.
 For the saints of God, humility, not ambition, is the root of healthy relationships.

 Romans 12:1: “Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God—this is your spiritual act of worship.
 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing and perfect will.

 “For by the grace given me I say to every one of you: Do not think of yourself more highly than you ought, but rather think of yourself with sober judgment, in accordance with the measure of faith God has given you.
 Just as each of us has one body with many members, and these members do not all have the same function, so in Christ we who are many form one body, and each member belongs to all the others.
 We have different gifts, according to the grace given us.
 If a man’s gift is prophesying, let him use it in proportion to his faith.
 If it is serving, let him serve; if it is teaching, let him teach; if it is encouraging, let him encourage; if it is contributing to the needs of others, let him give generously; if it is leadership, let him govern diligently; if it is showing mercy, let him do it cheerfully.”